egberts/systemd-dhclient/README.md

 ## Building your own customization

-There is only one INSTALL script file.
+I have provided only one INSTALL script file.
 It should be run firstly in non-root mode.

-This INSTALL script file will read various files in /etc as needed and attempt to create a customized version for starting ISC DHCP client within systemd framework.
+This INSTALL script file will read various configuration files in /etc as needed and attempt to create a customized version for starting ISC DHCP client within systemd framework.

 This script file does not and will not make any modification toward your system, instead it places all new files into its build/ subdirectory for your casual integration effort.
 As a bonus, it will search for your existing settings and copy it to the build/ so you can preview it firstly before venturing out into the infinite horizon, or something.

 I cannot safely write a script to auto-modify all these root-owned system files without breaking systemd boot-up sequence.
-Hence, the build/ subdir approach.
+Hence, this `build/` subdir approach.

 You can also safely run it in as a root-user with zero impact on your /etc directory and its content.
 If you do run as a root user, the files in build/ will have their correct file permissions and file ownerships too.